WangzerBhutia/Osm-Draft/readme.md

-A random draft order selector to determine order of any type (draft pick among friends).
+A randomiser which assigns pick order for a private league OnlineSoccerManager (draft pick among friends).